Canada Enrollment Agreement

 A student who stops attending a class but remains enrolled in other classes during the enrollment period may receive a refund of tuition.

 Any student wishing to add or drop a course after registration must contact Student Services before any adjustment of tuition or academic record can be made.
-Courses cannot be added after the first seven calendar days from the start of the MOD.
+Courses cannot be added after the first five days from the start of the MOD.

 WITHDRAWAL OR DISMISSAL